-365 A, B, C and 366 A, B, C. Fifteenth Anniversary Egg Presented to Alexandra Feodorovna by Nicholas II, dated 1911 In a private collection

-SWAN EGG (Pls.
-348-350)

-This gold Egg is mat enamelled mauve within a twisted ribbon trellis of rose diamonds with a four-looped bow at each intersection.
+365 A, B, C and 366 A, B, C. Fifteenth Anniversary Egg Presented to Alexandra Feodorovna by Nicholas II, dated 1911 In a private collection SWAN EGG (Pls.
+348-350) Presented to Alexandra Feodorovna by Nicholas II Dated 1906 This gold Egg is mat enamelled mauve within a twisted ribbon trellis of rose diamonds with a four-looped bow at each intersection.
 The top, carefully designed to conceal the division when closed, is surmounted by a large portrait diamond covering the year; another is set in the base.
 Lifted from the Egg by a handle formed of water lilies in four colours of gold, a miniature lake is revealed composed of a large aquamarine, also richly decorated with water lilies, upon which rests a superbly chased platinum swan.
 When wound up under one wing, chased gold webbed feet guide the bird along its course; it wags its tail characteristically.
 The head and arched neck are proudly raised then lowered and the wings are opened and spread to display each feather separately.
 Gold Marks: 56.
 Height of Egg: 4".